koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 ---------------
 <!-- note
-Before describing host config, let's take a look at a previous example.
+Before describing host config, let's look at an example.
+This changes the order of the item b from second to first.

+React determines the change by the key props.
 ReactDOM processes this change as an insertBefore function.

 What if we implement the function as a custom renderer?